-Aside from tools, woodworking classes also tend to offer reliable guides about choosing the right type of wood and other essential materials you’ll need for your project.
+Aside from the many different types of tools, woodworking classes also tend to offer reliable guides about choosing the right type of wood and other essential items you’ll need for your project.

 Easy Projects to Try

-If you’re slightly oriented in dealing with wood projects, you can try to make a shoe rack.
-This project is relatively easy, but it requires constant wood measurement, which is a good practice if you want to make woodworking a regular hobby.
+These projects are relatively easy and make a good woodworking project idea for your home, but it requires constant wood measurement before you cut your board, which is a good practice if you want to make woodworking a regular hobby.

 How do I get started in woodworking?

-To get started with woodworking, you have to make sure that you have the basic requirements laid down ahead of time.
+To get started with woodworking, make sure that you have the basic requirements laid down ahead of time.
 From the right type of wood to suitable tools, you need to determine everything based on your project demands.

 How much does it cost to start woodworking?